What's it like in Antarctica? - page 1 - Easy text

 Why is Antarctica so cold?

-from the sun is spread over a larger area the closer you get
+the sun is spread over a larger area the closer

-to the poles, compared to the equator where the same
+you get to the poles, compared to the equator where

-amount of energy comes down almost vertically and
+the same amount of energy comes down almost

 This means that at the poles the sunlight and heat is spread out more.
 The tilt of the earth as the seasons go by make an even bigger difference in the winter.